-- Open VNCViewer: - On Linux, use another local shell and type: vncviewer localhost:xx - On Windows, double click on VNCviewer icon and write localhost:xx when asked for the server. - Type your VNC password (or choose it, if it is your first visit) - The GUI will appear and enjoy to use SCALASCA on FERMI !!! - At the end, remember to kill the vnc server from the login node used: vncserver -kill :xx
+- Open VNCViewer: - On Linux, use another local shell and type: vncviewer localhost:xx - On Windows, double click on VNCviewer icon and write localhost:xx when asked for the server. - Type your VNC password (or choose it, if it is your first visit) - The GUI will appear and enjoy to use SCALASCA on FERMI !!!

-Back to main-scalasca
+Back to main-scalasca.